N0-0NE-Dev/NoFasel/README.md

    storeFile=PUT_YOUR_KEYSTORE_FILE_NAME_HERE
    ```

-6. Change the directory to the android folder and run:<br />
+6. Change the directory to the android:

+   To build the release apk run:

    ```
    gradlew assembleRelease
    ```

-   to build the release apk or:
+   To build the development client run:

    ```
    gradlew assembleDebug
    ```

-   to build the development client.

 7. You can find the apk file in `./android/build/outputs/apk/release` or `./android/build/outputs/apk/debug` depending on which command you used.